Sheffield Hallam University

 • airline and aviation operations management simulation

-The placement option offers you an additional opportunity to develop your practical skills, either in the UK or abroad.
-We help you gain a placement of 6-12 months by running employability workshops, and have a dedicated placement team to support you.
+The work experience route (September start only) offers you an additional opportunity to develop your practical skills, either in the UK or abroad.
+We help you gain a placement by running employability workshops, and have a dedicated placement team to support you.

 Networking opportunities